jlmayo/ReadMe-Generator/ReadMeGenerator/ReadMe.md

   ### Installation

-  Run npm i and then node index from the command line from an integrated terminal within your project's directory.
+  Run nmp i and then node index from the command line of an integrated terminal within the project's directory.
 Answer the prompts.
-A new ReadMe file will then be created within the directory, or an existing ReadMe file will be overwritten.
+ReadMe file will be created in the directory, or an existing ReadMe file will be overwritten.

   ### Usage

-  It will be utilized by developers who want to created standard, quality ReadMe files for their projects.
+  It will be utilized by developers to create standard ReadMe files for their projects.

   ### License
   MIT